appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 3. Select the **Editable** checkbox for the `name` and `phone` column properties.

-4. Create an UPDATE query using the `updatedRow` reference property to retrieve all information pertaining to the modified cells.
+4. Create a new query that uses the `updatedRow` reference property.

 ```sql
 UPDATE users SET